kferris10/506-final/index.md

 Poverty rate is measured at the school level.

-The number of classes the teacher has taken, the teacher's mathematical knowledge, and the number of years of experience of the teacher are measured at the class level.
+The number of math classes the teacher has taken, the teacher's mathematical knowledge, and the number of years of experience of the teacher are measured at the class level.

 SES, math score in kindergarten, sex, and minority status are measured on the individual level.